The spectral characteristics of the Sturm Hamiltonian with eventually periodic type: The Sturm Hamiltonian and thermodynamical formalism

 Note that there exist matrices such that

 It follows that

-Thus $\hat{A}_{\ma}$ and $B_{\ma}$ have the same Perron–Frobenius eigenvalue $E_{\ma}$.
+Thus $\hat{A}_{\ma}$ and $B_{\ma}$ have the same Perron-Frobenius eigenvalue $E_{\ma}$.
 On the other hand, if we consider the graph related to the incidence matrix $A_{\ma}$, then it is easy to show that the graph is aperiodic.
 Consequently $A_{\ma}$ is primitive.
 Let $N=\#\mathscr{A}_{\ma}$, by direct computation,

 Thus the Perron-Frobenius eigenvalue of $A_{\ma}$ is also $E_{\ma}$.

 Fix $\alpha\in\mathcal{P}(\ma)$ and by \eqref{q-n}, for any $n\in{\mathbb{N} }$, we have

 From this it is easy to show that there exist two constants $c_{\mathbf{a} },d_{\mathbf{a}}$ such that